Last Census - 2006

 It’s difficult to assess the accuracy of more recent estimates, largely from organisations outside of Libya, but they tend to indicate the population is growing at a steady pace.
 The CIA World Factbook estimates that the Libya Population in 2012 was 6,733,620.

-Based on the CIA’s estimate, Libya is therefore the 101st largest country in the world.
+Based on the CIA’s estimate, Libya was therefore the 101st largest country in the world.
+Our best estimate in 2014 is that there are 6,307,757 people in Libya, dropping it down to the 107th most populous country.

 Largest Cities in Libya